jbelis/log-viewer/ui/README.md

 ## Prerequisites

 - Node.js (tested so far with v22)
-- Docker and Docker Compose to start services
+- Docker and Docker Compose to run services
-- npm

 ## Development Setup